 By that time, jet fighters were seen as the way of the future.
 Curtiss did consider a jet-powered variant, the "CW-24C", but after the extended development and ongoing difficulties, the XP-55 didn't seem particularly promising, and so the USAAF canceled the program.
 The third prototype was lost in a crash during an airshow at Wright Field in Ohio on 27 May 1945; the pilot, USAAF Captain William C. Glascow, was killed, along with a bystander on the ground.
 The second prototype survives today as an exhibit at the Kalamazoo AirZoo in Kalamazoo, Michigan.
 What happened to the CW-24B is unclear; little mention is made of it and it was likely scrapped.

 * The story of the Curtiss company during World War II is a generally unhappy one, with the company unable to keep up with advances in aviation technology and producing aircraft such as the SB2C Helldiver that were plagued with difficulties.
-Companies have their own specific cultures, generally traceable back to management policy, and it appears that the Curtiss company culture was unable to attract the best talent or get things done in an efficient fashion.
+Companies have their own specific cultures, generally traceable to management policy, and it appears that the Curtiss company culture was unable to attract the best talent or get things done in an efficient fashion.
 The XP-55 Ascender was an innovative and interesting aircraft, but Curtiss was simply unable to make it into a winner.BACK_TO_TOP

-* Even as the XP-55 was working its way to oblivion, an Imperial Japanese Navy (IJN) officer named Captain Masaoki Tsurano, of the IJN Technical Staff, was considering a fighter aircraft of similar configuration.
+* Even as the XP-55 was in flight to oblivion, an Imperial Japanese Navy (IJN) officer named Captain Masaoki Tsurano, of the IJN Technical Staff, was considering a fighter aircraft of similar configuration.
 After performing some preliminary studies, the First Naval Air Technical Arsenal designed an all-wood glider demonstrator with fixed landing gear, designated the "MXY6".
 Three were built by Chigasaki Seizo KK for the IJN, performing initial test flights in the fall of 1943.
 One was later fitted with a small four-cylinder air-cooled engine.

 The demonstrator flights having proven satisfactory, the IJN awarded a contract to Kyushu Hikoki KK to built the "Type Otsu (B) Interceptor Fighter".
 Kyushu had never built such an advanced, high-performance aircraft, but the company was relatively unburdened by production commitments at the time and it was the resource that could be spared.
 A team from the First Naval Air Technical Arsenal under Captain Tsurano was assigned to provide technical supervision on the project.
 Formal work on the "J7W1 Shinden (Thunder & Lightning)", as it was designated, began in June 1944, with the first of two prototypes rolled out ten months later -- a remarkable feat considering that Japanese industry was under gradually increasing pressure from blockade and strategic bombing through that interval.